ajb96817/rpnlatex/README.md

 ## Progressive Web App support

 If your browser supports Progressive Web Apps, you can use this as a PWA to get a little more screen space.
-For example:

   * iOS: Open the application in Safari.
 Use the "send to" button and from there select "Add to Home Screen" to create a shortcut to use for PWA mode.
   * Android Chrome: From the three-dots menu, use "Add to Home Screen" to create a PWA mode shortcut.
   * Desktop Chrome: From the menu, select "Cast, save, and share" then "Create shortcut".
 After that, there should be a new menu item "Open in rpnlatex" under "Cast, save, and share" to start it in PWA mode.

-Desktop Firefox and Safari do not support PWA.
+  * Desktop Safari: Click the "Share" icon in the browser toolbar, then "Add to Dock", then launch the app from the dock.
+  * Desktop Firefox: PWA is not supported.

 ## Building from source